 However this one doesn’t collapse so you can’t really take it with you everywhere.

-If noise cancelling is what you’re after you can look at the COWIN E7.
+If noise canceling is what you’re after, you can look at the COWIN E7.

 Will they be as dynamic for precise studio work?
 Not likely.

 They can also become hot and should be taken off every two hours according to the manufacturer.